 Marion Burdett was born on September 7, 1931 in Owensboro, Kentucky.
 As a young man, he lived on a farm.
-Marion Burdett enlisted with the army after World War II and was stationed with the 1st Calvary Division in Japan for a year and half at the time that the Korean War started.
-His unit one of the first to be sent over to Korea in June 1950.
-Marion Burdett was a Field Artillery Operator and he blames his hearing loss on the thousands of rounds shot off during the Korean War.
-After his discharge, Marion Burdett reenlisted with the army and was stationed in Germany for 3 years.
+He enlisted with in the United States Army after World War II and was stationed with the 1st Calvary Division in Japan for a year and half at the time that the Korean War started.
+His unit was one of the first to be sent over to Korea in June 1950.
+During his time in service, he was a Field Artillery Operator, and he blames his hearing loss on the thousands of rounds shot off during the Korean War.
+Following his discharge, he reenlisted with the U.S. Army and was stationed in Germany for three years.

 The Forgotten War and Causes of PTSD

-Also, many of the veterans didn't speak about the war when they returned back home.
-Since Marion Burdette shot thousands of rounds of artillery, he lost most of his hearing.
-He was also stationed in Northern Korea and he was almost caught as a POW.
-Due to his experiences on the front line, he has nightmares and PTSD.
+Marion Burdette feels the Korean War is known as the "Forgotten War" because there was not a lot of publicity back on the home front.
+He recalls how many of the veterans did not speak about the war when they returned back home.
+He shares how he shot thousands of rounds of artillery while serving in Korea, leading to hearing loss.
+He recounts how he was stationed in Northern Korea and mentions he was almost caught as a POW.
+Due to his experiences on the front line, he shares that he has nightmares and PTSD.

-Marion Burdette was walking in front of his vehicle when multiple land mines killed Army soldiers in his regiment.
-After clearing the land mines in the area, he was able to set up the howitzer guns to engage in warfare.
-The impact of war on his life was that he felt that he needed to traveled the US to release his stress.
-He decided to reenlist in the Army for 3 years, but it was hard to readjust to life back in the United States.
+Marion Burdette recounts walking in front of his vehicle when multiple land mines killed U.S. Army soldiers in his regiment.
+After clearing the land mines in the area, he recalls being able to set up the howitzer guns to engage in warfare.
+He describes how the impact of war on his life led him to feel that he needed to traveled the U.S. to release his stress.
+He recounts how he decided to reenlist in the Army for three years.
+He adds it was hard to readjust to life back in the United States.

 Enlisting in the United States Army